watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 6. At this point, you can disconnect the external monitor, mouse and keyboard from the Raspberry Pi. **Do not disconnect the Raspberry Pi from its power source.**

 7. Check that your laptop is still on the same network as the Raspberry Pi, and reboot the Raspberry Pi by running `sudo reboot` in your SSH window (Terminal for Mac and PuTTY for Windows).
+Try SSHing back into the Pi - when you can, the Pi is back up and running.

 **Note:** Unless explicitly stated, all of the following steps are to be run on your local computer.